scottvr/apifuse/FUTURE.md

-A use case I just thought of for the near future goes something like
+A use case I just thought of for a near-future writeup goes something like
 this:

 Big, complex database exists of lots of information that there could